Grilled Chipotle Chicken Copycat

 FAQ

-- Can I bake this instead of grilling?
+- Can I cook this chipotle chicken in the oven instead of grilling?

 Serving Suggestions